Dates: Open daily from 9am to 7pm.

 Around the castle, several ruined buildings bear witness to the site's past grandeur:

-- The Miches Tower, also known as the guard tower, shows a regular bossing that allowed deflecting enemy projectiles.
+- The Miches Tower, also known as the guard tower, displays a regular bossage that allowed for deflecting enemy projectiles.

-- The Great Bailhe (courtyard) served as a refuge for vassals during periods of turmoil.
+- The Great Bailhe (courtyard) served as a refuge for vassals during periods of unrest.

-- The Sainte-Foy Chapel, now in ruins, reminds us of the religious link to this fortified place.
+- The Chapel of St. Foy, now in ruins, reminds us of the site's religious connection.

-- The great stables preserve only an ogival lava-tuff tympanum where one can still discern a representation of Saint George slaying the dragon.
+- The great stables preserve only an ogival lava-topped arch where one can still discern a representation of Saint George slaying the dragon.

 A Prestigious Property